marmelab/react-admin/docs/NextJs.md

 export default Admin;
 ```

-Now the admin renders at `http://localhost:3000/admin`, and you can use the Next.js routing system to add more pages.
+Now the admin renders at `http://localhost:3000/admin`.
+You can use the Next.js routing system to add more pages - for instance, a frontend app.

 **Tip**: If you migrated from the Pages Router, you might have to delete the `.next` directory in your project to ensure NextJS bundles the client dependencies correctly.

 ## Adding an API

-Never mind the router system you choose, [Next.js allows to serve an API](https://nextjs.org/docs/api-routes/introduction) from the same server.
+[Next.js allows to serve an API](https://nextjs.org/docs/api-routes/introduction) from the same server.
 You *could* use this to build a CRUD API by hand.
 However, we consider that building a CRUD API on top of a relational database is a solved problem and that developers shouldn't spend time reimplementing it.

 For instance, if you store your data in a [PostgreSQL](https://www.postgresql.org/) database, you can use [PostgREST](https://postgrest.org/en/stable/) to expose the data as a REST API with zero configuration.
 Even better, you can use a Software-as-a-Service like [Supabase](https://supabase.com/) to do that for you.

-In such cases, the Next.js API can only serve as a Proxy to authenticate client queries and pass them down to Supabase.
+In such cases, the Next.js API can serve as a Proxy to authenticate client queries and pass them down to Supabase.
 Let's see an example in practice.

 First, create a Supabase REST API and its associated PostgreSQL database directly on the [Supabase website](https://app.supabase.com/) (it's free for tests and low usage).
 Once the setup is finished, use the Supabase manager to add the following tables: